icgc-argo-workflows/metadata-for-benchmarking-datasets/reference-files-singularity-images-example-jobs/README.md

-# Reference files used by ARGO scientific workflows
+# Reference files and Singularity images derived from Docker images

-Reference files used by AROG workflows are hosted at [Cancer Genome Collaboratory](https://cancercollaboratory.org/).
+Reference files used by AROG workflows and Singularity images are hosted at [Cancer Genome Collaboratory](https://cancercollaboratory.org/).
 Please see the individual sections for the reference files and how to download and stage them before running the workflows.

 ## BWA-MEM DNA-Seq Alignment Workflow